 With chatbots, you can track your customer journey to their interests, preferences, and needs.
 Based on those elements you can recommend products or services they are looking for.

 Isn’t it vital we believe to engage with customers where they are?

 Chatbots significantly boost user engagement on these popular social websites and communicate with customers through live chat platforms like Facebook Messenger.
-Chatbots Magazine says, “Chatbots are taking over social media marketing as they allow consumers to engage with them in terms of customer service, and transactional engagements”.
+Bots are taking over social media marketing as they allow consumers to engage with them in terms of customer service, and transactional engagements.

 Source: Business Insider

-Like every superhero has some special power for the workforce of the future, that power could be chatbots – What do you think?
+Like every superhero has some special power for the workforce of the future, and that power could be chatbots – What do you think?